xixiaofinland/sf.nvim/README.md

 ### ⌨️ Default hotkeys

 This plugin comes with many default hotkeys (all defined in [this file](./lua/sf/sub/config_user_key.lua)), which may conflict and overwrite your existing hotkeys.
-They are supplied to assist new users.
+Thus these hotkeys are **disabled** by default in the config setting.

-It is recommended to disable these keys and define the ones you use.
+It is also recommended to disable them and define the ones as you wish.
-They can be disabled in the configuration by setting `enable_hotkeys` to `false`.
+The toggling is in the configuration by setting the `enable_hotkeys` option.

 ### Often used default keys